metasikander/www.BitcoinHivemind.com/faq/index.md

 They are also unlikely to attack Hivemind, for reasons similar (but not identical) to those motivating their non-attack of Bitcoin: a failed attack results in the destruction of the pool operator's buisiness, and a successful attack destroys the future stream of tx-fees for all merged-miners.

-### How do you know that people wont claim an outcome was whatever will benefit them personally?
+### How do you know that people won't claim an outcome was whatever will benefit them personally?

 (It would be best to consult [the whitepaper](http://www.bitcoinhivemind.com/papers/hivemind-whitepaper.pdf) on this question, particularly the figures on pages 24-26 of Whitepaper 1.4).